 You have 3 bonus days that you can apply to any activities or assignments (except the final assignment).
-You can use it all at once for one assignment (if you are late for 3 days), or split it and use one day each for three assignments (no "half" day).
+You can use it all at once for one assignment (if you are late for 3 days) or split it and use one day each for three assignments (no "half" day).
+If multiple assignments are due the same day, then you will need to use a bonus day for EACH assignment due.

 How to apply the bonus day: leave a comment on Canvas under that assignment submission, saying that you would like to apply x bonus days for this late submission, and you have y bonus days left after that.
 When TAs are applying the late penalty, they will look at your submission time and your comments.
-If you don't leave a comment there, TAs will directly apply the late penalty.
+If you do not leave a comment there, TAs will directly apply the late penalty.